edde-js/ssr/README.md

 the rest of edde-js.

-For the curious ones, package is built and available in as [@edde-js/ssr]() package.
+For the curious ones, package is built and available as [@edde-js/ssr](https://www.npmjs.com/package/@edde-js/ssr) package.